Solanum nigrum: Culinary use

 In India, the berries are casually grown and eaten, but not cultivated for commercial use.
 In South India, the leaves and berries are routinely consumed as food after cooking with tamarind, onion, and cumin seeds.
 The berries are referred to as "fragrant tomato".
 Although not very popular across much of its growing region, the fruit and dish are common in Tamil Nadu (மணத்தக்காளி in Tamil), Kerala, southern Andhra Pradesh, and southern Karnataka.
+They are used not only fresh but also dried.

-In Ethiopia, the ripe berries are picked and eaten by children in normal times, while during famines, all affected people would eat berries.
+In Ethiopia, the ripe berries are picked and eaten by children.
+During famines, all affected people would eat berries.
 In addition, the leaves are collected by women and children, who cook the leaves in salty water and consume them like any other vegetable.
 Farmers in the Konso Special Woreda report that because S. nigrum matures before the maize is ready for harvesting, it is used as a food source until their crops are ready.
 The Welayta people in the nearby Wolayita Zone do not weed out S. nigrum that appears in their gardens since they likewise cook and eat the leaves.

 In Ghana, they are called kwaansusuaa, and are used in preparing various soups and stews, including the popular palm nut soup commonly eaten with banku or fufu.